 Vitamin C has many functions, including working as an antioxidant to protect cells from oxidative damage.
 It also maintains the body’s supply of other antioxidants, including Glutathione (which we’ll cover in point 2).

-What to take: Something like this from Higher Nature is great, or just grab a pack of effervescent tablets from the supermarket.
+What to take: Something like this from Higher Nature is great, or just grab a pack of effervescent tablets from the supermarket Boots.
 They ensure you get some much-needed H2O as you fight off those pesky germs too.

 Make your own antioxidant!